DNAScanner/ani-cli/README.md

 **ani-cli** is a self-made CLI tool to find, watch or download anime from inside your terminal.
 This program uses puppeteer, a browser automation library, to scrape data from the web.
 In this case, all data including the stream itself is provided by [aniworld.to](https://aniworld.to), a german anime streaming site

+⚠️ **Note:** This project is for educational purposes only.
+I do not encourage any illegal activities.
+Please respect the laws of your country

 ## Usage

 ```